Today we’re sharing some of our top recommendations for things to do in Cascais with kids.

 - Hiring an electric car fitted with a talking tour guide to visit a world famous historical site on top of a mountain.
 Drive the ENTIRE route back to the hire shop without noticing the aforementioned historical site.
 Complain to the tour company, only to be told that, actually, you drove straight past the famous site (twice), and even stopped for ten minutes to use the bathrooms right outside the gate.
 Take a bus back to the historical site.
 Make a note never to walk past the tour company’s offices EVER again.

 These piffling issues aside, we had a blast on our first Eurocamp holiday.
+And there are some really fun things to do with kids in Cascais.

 We have already visited France, Spain and Italy with Keycamp (a sister company to Eurocamp).
 So when we were invited to try a new destination in 2016, we opted for Portugal.